-SC Trading Weekly Report ~ Every Investor
+SC Trading Weekly report ~ Every Investor

 Currency Pairs to Watch

-We have the ‘Trade of the Week’ below and we will be keeping an eye on the Dollar and staying away from the GBP around renewed Brexit shenanigans.
+We have the ‘Trade of the Week’ below and we will be keeping an eye on the Yen and staying away from the GBP around renewed Brexit shenanigans (as from last week).

-But the EURJPY is of interest, we love the structure of the markets and price, tells us all we need to know, with a perfect example in the EJ was the flash crash happened it fell nearly perfectly to the 7-year trendline and round number of 120.
-So, we will see if the retracement off the low continues into the 125 area.
+So Last week we talked about the EURJPY retracing back into the 125 area, which worked very well, and this had led us to the EJ being our trade of the week.
+(See below) We will also apply some similar analysis to the CADJPY it is not looking as good as the EJ, but we will look for some weakness off the resistance level of 82.45.

-We will also be looking at the NZDUSD and seeing if Thursday’s and Friday’s strong candles that combine eclipses Wednesday’s very negative candle will continue a move up above the recent highs into the 0.6789/0.6800 area.
+The NZDUSD was also mentioned ‘will continue a move up above the recent highs into the 0.6789/0.6800 area.’
+And this idea worked perfectly, with Fridays high at 0.6844.

 Trade of the Week